Billaferd/QuantumNexus/Card Creation Guidelines.md

 ## Example

 First, we will select the card type.
 In this case, it will be a Unit type card.
+The subtype will be Squad because these nano-bots operate as a group even though they are extremely small.
+This will appear on the card as `Unit - Squad`.

 Second, we determine Domain Points; for this example, we will allocate 1 point to Technology and 1 point to Divinity.